dhwanikatagade/notes-on-study/relearning_cpp/concurrency_and_memory_ordering.md

       - Release/Acquire maintains **Write->Write and Read->Write** operation orderings with respect to a write release operation
       - Release/Acquire maintains **Read->Read and Read->Write** operation orderings with respect to a read acquire operation
       - It leaves out the Write->Read reordering restriction which is included in sequential consistency
+        - This allows an atomic release operation to be reordered with a subsequent atomic acquire operation
         - The Write->Read (#StoreLoad) barrier is a more restrictive barrier and hence more costly on performance
         - Leaving out #StoreLoad barrier allows *Independent Reads of Independent Writes* to be reordered
         - This allows two readers to see the same pair of stores to appear in different orders